Scripture Treasury

 - St. Augustine, The City of God.

-- St. Gregory the Great, Pastoral Rule.
+- St. Gregory the Great, Pastoral Rule, Part II, ch.
+6.

 - St. Robert Bellarmine, ecclesiological works on the marks of the Church.